cfrg/draft-irtf-cfrg-vdaf/draft-patton-cfrg-vdaf.md

 input's validity and distributes additive shares of the proof among the Aggregators.
 Each Aggregator then performs a computation on its input share and proof share locally and sends the result to the other Aggregators.
 Combining the exchanged messages allows each Aggregator to decide if it holds a share of a valid input.

 `prio3` can be viewed as a transformation of a particular class of FLP systems into a VDAF.
-The next section specified the syntax of suitable FLPs in detail.
+The next section specified the syntax of suitable FLPs in detail;
-The transformation is given in {{prio3-construction}}.
+the transformation is given in {{prio3-construction}}.
+Finally, a concrete, general-purpose FLP suitable for any validity circuit is specified in section
+{{flp-construction}}.

 ## Fully Linear Proof (FLP) Systems {#flp}